Explicit and Effectively Symmetric Schemes for Neural SDEs on Lie Groups: Introduction

 \section{Introduction}

-\emph{Neural stochastic differential equations (SDEs)} have recently emerged as a flexible tool for modelling stochastic dynamics, with training typically cast as a distribution-matching problem between generated and observed trajectories.
+\emph{Neural stochastic differential equations (NSDEs)} have recently emerged as a flexible tool for modelling stochastic dynamics, with training typically cast as a distribution-matching problem between generated and observed trajectories.
 Several approaches have been proposed in the literature, differing mainly in the choice of discriminating divergence.
-SDE-GANs~\citep{kidger2021neural} use the 1-Wasserstein distance, while Latent SDEs~\citep{li2020scalable} optimize with respect to the KL divergence via variational inference, and can be viewed as variational autoencoders.
-Another alternative proposed by~\cite{issa2023non} trains neural SDEs non-adversarially using maximum mean discrepancies (MMD) with \emph{signature kernels}~\citep{kiraly2019kernels, salvi2021signature, lemercier2024log}, a recently introduced family of kernels on path space which received significant attention due to their efficiency in handling path-dependent problems~\citep{salvi2021higher, lemercier2021distribution, pannier2024path, cirone2025rough}.
+SDE-GANs~\citep{kidger2021neural} use the 1-Wasserstein distance, while Latent SDEs~\citep{li2020scalable} optimise with respect to the KL divergence via variational inference.
+Another alternative proposed by~\cite{issa2023non} trains neural SDEs non-adversarially using maximum mean discrepancies (MMD) with \emph{signature kernels}~\citep{kiraly2019kernels, salvi2021signature, lemercier2024log}, a recently introduced family of efficient kernels on path space ~\citep{salvi2021higher, lemercier2021distribution, pannier2024path, cirone2025rough}.
+Across these formulations, training requires differentiating through an SDE solver, making the numerical method a central part of the learning algorithm.

-While effective, the stochastic calculus underpinning SDEs can be technically cumbersome, especially when developing higher order solvers, deriving and analysing backpropagation algorithms, or extending to rougher noises than Brownian motion.
-A natural way to bypass these limitations is to view SDEs through the lens of \emph{rough paths}.
-Rough path theory \citep{lyons1998differential, gubinelli2004controlling, gubinelli2010ramification} provides a deterministic calculus on path space that extends classical It\^o integration beyond semimartingales, enabling one to treat SDEs as a special case of \emph{rough differential equations (RDEs)}